bingli621/pyLiSW/README.md

 # pyLiSW
- linear spin wave simulation using python
+ Modeling and simulation of single-crystal spin waves data based on linear spin wave theory, using Python.